mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ## Usage

-To receive push notifications from your ntfy server, you need to **install [the ntfy Android/iOS app](https://docs.ntfy.sh/subscribe/phone/)** and then **subscribe to a topic** where messages will be published.
+To receive push notifications from the ntfy server, you need to **install [the ntfy Android/iOS app](https://docs.ntfy.sh/subscribe/phone/)** and then **subscribe to a topic** where messages will be published.
 You can also send/receive notifications on the ntfy's web app at `example.com`.

 ### Install the ntfy Android/iOS app